sudorandom/kmcd.dev/content/posts/2026/protobuf-varint-vs-fixed/index.md

 For small positive values, varints crush fixed-size integers on bytes.
 A thousand small `int64` values serialize to 1,003 bytes.
 The same number of `sfixed64` values takes 8,003 bytes.

-For large positive values, the size advantage disappears.
-The large values in this benchmark require 8 bytes as varints, which puts them at the same payload size as fixed-size integers.
+For large positive values, the size advantage mostly disappears in this benchmark.
+The large values used here require 8 bytes as varints, which puts them at the same payload size as fixed-size integers.

 For negative values, plain `int64` is terrible.
 The payload becomes 10,003 bytes.
 ZigZag fixes the size problem, and fixed-size integers land in the middle.